zacwong2151/tp/docs/UserGuide.md

 Restrictions:
 * The event index must be valid, i.e. If the list of events displayed is 10 events long, the acceptable values will be from 1-10.
 * All parameters must be separated by a single space.
+* The event name and assigned volunteers cannot be edited.
 * The date and time formats must be exactly `DD/MM/YYYY TTTT`.
 * If the end date and time is specified, it must be the _same time_ or _after_ the start date and time of the event.
 * If the start date and time is specified, it must be the _same time_ or _before_ the end date and time of the event.